 Despite the impact of the global pandemic there has been no shortage of merger and acquisition (M&A) activity.
 Volatility often creates opportunity to acquire assets at attractive prices.
 During 2020 we have seen a number of sizable transactions including Morgan Stanley/E-trade, LVMH/Tiffany, Intuit/Credit Karma, Grubhub/Just Eat Takeaway, AMD/Xilinx, Aon/Willis Towers Watson and Liberty Global/Telefonica.

 Data has always underpinned successful M&A from conducting effective due diligence, through data harmonization and synergy realization.
-In recent years the proliferation of data has created new opportunities to integrate data as an essential part of the M&A toolkit from the initial identification of potential acquisition targets to long term strategic value creation.
+In recent years the proliferation of data has created new opportunities to integrate data and data strategy as essential parts of the M&A toolkit from the initial identification of potential acquisition targets to long term strategic value creation.

-The Crucial Role Data Plays in the 5 Stages of M&A
+The Crucial Role Data Strategy Plays in the 5 Stages of M&A

-Looking at the five main stages in the M&A process (figure 1), it is possible to identify the critical role that data plays throughout the M&A process.
+Looking at the five main stages in the M&A process (figure 1), it is possible to identify the critical role that data and data strategy play throughout the M&A process.

 The rapid expansion in publicly available data has allowed investors and acquirers to garner significant intelligence about acquisition targets.
 One large U.S. financial institution has been maintaining target company data books that are updated every quarter for more than 20 years.
 The data books track the financial performance and gather market intelligence of potential acquisition targets for each of its major divisions.
 In recent years, manual data collection processes have been replaced by artificial intelligence and data mining tools that feed advanced analytic models to update valuations and possible bid scenarios.